odota/core/_posts/about.md

 Each visit to the YASP site while signed in resets this period.

 ###I just signed in.
 Why do you only have five matches for me?
 Your site doesn't work!
 When you first log in, the games we have are games where you played with a YASP user.
-We begin watching your future games.
+We begin watching your games after the first login.
-We also add you to a queue to get your full history of games.
-This can take a while depending on how large the queue is.
+You're also added to a queue to get your full match history.
+This can take a while depending on how long the queue is.

-Note: the Valve API limits results to a maximum of 500, so we can only get 500 games per hero per player.
+Note on full history: due to Valve API limitations, we can only get 500 games per hero per player.
 If you really wanted, you could request the remaining matches manually by ID.

 ###Can I use YASP code in my own project?
 YASP is licensed under the GNU GPLv3.
-This means you can use YASP in your project if it is under the same license (free and open source).
+This means you can use YASP if your project is under the same license (free and open source).
 We also ask that you give us attribution in your project if you use our code.

 ###I want to develop a feature/I found a bug!
 What do I do?